alanadakotashine/spectral_generation/README.md

 heap implementation
 https://github.com/armon/c-minheap-indirect
-modifications made to the heap implementation are: table is stored as a pointer instead of pointer of pointers with all functions made to reflect this and default comparator compares floats instead of ints.
+modifications made to the heap implementation are: table is stored as a pointer instead of pointer to a pointer with all functions made to reflect this and default comparator compares floats instead of ints.

 hash table implementation